 - Shelf life

 The shelf life of a bottle of permanent makeup pigment is 3 years closed, 1 year after being opened.
-It is of the utmost importance for artists never to use expired pigments.
+It’s very important never to use expired pigments.

 - Low quality pigments

 The use of low quality pigments isn’t worth it.
 It results in uneven fading, fading into an unattractive color like orange or bluish/gray, and color migration.
-Overall, a sloppy result.
+Don’t try and save money on this.